Why aren’t prospects busting your door down to book a demo after you’ve emailed or cold-called them?

 Think about how your product can help them get more sleep at night and make your message reflect that.

 2. Add a clear call-to-action

 Before you close out your message, be very clear about the next step your prospect should take to learn more, set up a call, or an appointment.

 Is there a Calendly link they should schedule an appointment through?
 Will you call in a few days or a week?
-Should they check out your website to learn more about your products?
+Should they check out your business website to learn more about your products?